What To Do in Nursing Home Cases

 The reasons for the medication errors include ordering errors, administration errors and failure to adequately monitor nursing home residents.
 Unfortunately, often it is difficult to prevent medication error problems before they occur.
 But, you should try to ensure that your family member is in a nursing home that has a system to provide medication checks.
 These checks can include monitoring of medications by the pharmacy and periodic review of the medical administration record ("MAR") by the supervisor of nursing and the attending doctor.

 If you suspect that your family member is being given the wrong medication or that any type of medication neglect is occurring, call the attending physician and have him or her check the chart and the resident's condition immediately.
-If your loved one has been harmed by a medication error, call Ed Fox & Associates.
+If your loved one has been harmed by a medication error, call Ed Fox & Associates, Ltd.

 10. Wandering Or Elopement